fraireisaac1/wbla-3pm-es/myles_readme.md

 This allows the dropdown text on the navbar to be set to the username of the account that the user has logged in with.

-Most of the login functionality was built using localstorage.

 ## The Product Columns